ecbush/xenoGI/README.rst

     printLocusIslandsAtNode('s2')         # All locus islands at node s2
     printLocusIslandsAtNode('E_coli_K12') # All locus islands on the E. coli K12 branch

-* findLocusIsland
+* findGene

   Usage::

-    findLocusIsland('gadA') # Find a locus island associated with a gene name or description``
+    findGene('gadA')

+  Find information about a gene.
+Searches all the fields present in the geneInfo file, so the search string can be a locus tag, protein ID, a common name, or something present in the description.
+For each hit, prints the gene, LocusIsland, initialFamily, originFamily, LocusFamily and gene description.

 * printLocusIsland

   Say we've identified locus island 1550 as being of interest.
 We can print it like this::